Sign In

 Advance Directive Information

-An Advance Directive is a legal document provided by the state that outlines your wishes for medical treatment ahead of time.
-It puts your wishes in writing and can be a conversation guide to discuss your wishes with your loved ones.
-Loved ones and health care providers can refer to it for guidance when making decisions about your care if you are unable to make your wishes known.
+This document puts your preferences in writing and can be a conversation guide to discuss your wishes with your loved ones.
+Loved ones and health care providers can refer to it when making decisions about your care if you are unable to make your wishes known.

 • Specifies treatment preferences a person wants or doesn't want for end-of-life care